Isoroku Yamamoto: Early career

 Yamamoto graduated from the Imperial Japanese Naval Academy in 1904, ranking 11th in his class.
-He then subsequently served on the armored cruiser during the Russo-Japanese War.
-He was wounded at the Battle of Tsushima, losing his index and middle fingers on his left hand, as the cruiser was hit repeatedly by the Russian battle line.
+He then subsequently served as a signalman on the armored cruiser during the Russo-Japanese War.
+He was wounded at the Battle of Tsushima, suffering a wound "the size of a baby's head" on his thigh and losing his index and middle fingers on his left hand, in an explosion in the ship's forward turret.
+It appeared the explosion was not the result of Russian fire but of the gun itself exploding.
 He returned to the Naval Staff College in 1914, emerging as a lieutenant commander in 1916.
 In December 1919, he was promoted to commander.